browserengineering/book/book/styles.md

 understand.

 Let's add support for CSS to our browser.
-We'll need to parse CSS files into selectors, blocks, and property-values pairs; figure out which elements on the page match each selector; and then add the block's property values to those elements' `style` fields.
+We'll need to parse CSS files into selectors and blocks; figure out which elements on the page match each selector; and then apply those property values to the element's `style` fields.

 ::: {.further}
 Actually, before CSS, you'd style pages with custom elements like